Updated: Nov 22, 2022

 Neither Bowling nor Dix-Kessler negotiated any moving expense reimbursement as part of their benefits package.
 But, that's something you might consider if you need to make relocating more affordable.

 Get in touch with an HR representative to ask if relocation reimbursement is included in your benefits and the amount.
-If relocation assistance if available, remember to keep accurate records of what you spend, including receipts.
+If relocation assistance is available, remember to keep accurate records of what you spend, including receipts.
 You'll need those to get properly reimbursed.
-And if your employer doesn't offer reimbursement, go back to your moving budget to make sure you can afford the costs out-of-pocket.
+And if your employer doesn't offer reimbursement, go back to your moving budget to make sure you can afford the costs out of pocket.

 Moving after college isn't right for everyone and the more research and thought you put into it the better.